 Faculty Research Service

 The library has a small pool of research assistants, trained and supervised by reference librarians.
-These research assistants are available to work on faculty and committee research projects (within certain guidelines).
-The faculty research service is free to you.
-To discuss a potential project for the Faculty Research Service, contact Jingwei Zhang, firstname.lastname@example.org, 974-9864.
+These research assistants are available at no cost to work on faculty and committee research projects (within certain guidelines).
+To discuss a potential project for the Faculty Research Service, email or phone Eliza Boles at 865-974-0236.

 Interlibrary Loan serves UT Law faculty, staff, and students by locating and delivering materials not available at the Law Library or the UT Knoxville University Libraries.

-To place a request for an interlibrary loan, login to the College of Law Portal using your UT NetID and password.
-Under the ‘Library’ heading, select the ‘Interlibrary Loan’ button.
+Click here to place a request for an interlibrary loan.
 Please provide as much information about the item as possible and verify that your personal information is correct.
-You may also contact any of the reference librarians, or Leslie Principe, email@example.com, 974-1823 to ask questions or place an interlibrary loan request.
+You may also contact a reference librarians or Jessica Anderson for assistance.

 Interlibrary loan items generally take between one to three weeks to arrive after placing the request.
 You will receive an email when the material arrives.

 If Hodges or another UT Knoxville library owns the material, you can usually have the item delivered to the Law School through Library Express, which will notify you when it arrives.
 Click here to use Library Express.